bensutherland/amplitools/20_docs/README_mhap.md

 ```

 ### 07. Call microhaplotypes ###
 Here we will use microTyper2.0 to pull the information out of the bam files in the mapped folder, but first we need to create a Position File to provide to microTyper2.0, based on the VCF with all the SNPs in it.

 ```
 # Create the content of the position file
 bcftools view 14_extract_mhap/mpileup_calls_SNP_only_biallelic_q20_dp10_Fmiss_0.1_w_AF_maf0.01.bcf | grep -vE '^#' - | awk '{ print $1 "\t" $2 "\t" "S" "\t" $5 }' - > 14_extract_mhap/position_file_body.txt

+# note: as per microtyper README, this is in the format of
+# Locus	RefPos	Type	ValidAlt

 # Add a header to the position file
 echo -e "Locus \t RefPos \t Type \t ValidAlt" > 14_extract_mhap/position_file.txt && cat 14_extract_mhap/position_file_body.txt >> 14_extract_mhap/position_file.txt